diversen/fancybox/README.md

     git://github.com/fancyapps/fancyBox.git

-In build profiles that uses the jquery fancybox extension.
+Install it:

+    ./coscli.sh git --temp-in git://github.com/fancyapps/fancyBox.git

+Then it is placed along all other html / js templates

+This will also work if you make a build profile.

-In this manner you can now add any remot git repo to a build profile.
+In this manner you can now add any remote git repo to a build profile.

 In order to incorporate the fancyBox and load css and js you will need something like this: